Water Planning is currently underway for the Rainy Headwaters-Vermilion Watershed. Learn more here: www.nslswcd.org/rrhwvr

 A severe drought in the late 1970’s revealed a strong need for a better way to manage Minnesota’s water supplies.
 So, in 1985, the State of Minnesota adopted the Comprehensive Local Water Management Act, which allows counties to develop and implement comprehensive water management plans or “County Water Plans”.
 The plans emphasize local ownership and implementation.

-Today, water planning is shifting to a watershed scale instead of on a County level scale.
+Since 2016 water planning has been shifting to a watershed scale instead of on a County level scale.
 A watershed is an area of land where the water all drains to the same place.
 Watershed boundaries often do not follow the human drawn lines that define our counties, cities, and townships.
 St. Louis County contains 8 major watersheds within it’s boundaries all included in one plan.
 Seven of these watersheds are shared with other Counties or Provinces.
+As a group, we have opted to combine the Cloquet and St. Louis River watersheds plus the Vermilion and Rainy River – Headwaters watersheds into two plans.

 St. Louis County Comprehensive Water Management Plan (2010-2020)